 After blood flows through your body, it returns to the right side of your heart.
 Then it is pumped into your pulmonary artery, the main vessel that carries blood to your lungs.
+This is the part of your heart that your doctor is examining.

-After the sheath is placed, your doctor will put a pulmonary artery catheter (a long, thin tube) through the sheath.
+After the sheath is placed in your vein, your doctor will put a pulmonary artery catheter (a long, thin tube) through the sheath.
 The catheter will be moved into the right side of your heart.